3022-2/raccoon_clipper/README.md

 # AS OF 13th OCTOBER 2024 IT IS BROKEN, I WILL NOT BE FIXING IT

+# AS OF 08/10/2025 I PLAN TO REWRITE THIS PROGRAM AND IMPROVE IT

 # raccoon crypto clipper written in python

 ## **supports bitcoin, ethereum, litecoin, monero, solana, dogecoin, ripple, tron, bitcoin cash**